vinismarques/imdb-to-justwatch/README.md

 ### Prerequisites:
 *   An IMDb account (where your watchlist and ratings are).
 *   A JustWatch account (where you want to import your lists).
-*   Python 3.7 or newer.
-If you don't have it, installing `uv` (see below) can help manage Python installations.
-*   **`uv` (Recommended for Setup):** A fast Python project and virtual environment manager.
-Installation instructions: [uv documentation](https://docs.astral.sh/uv/getting-started/installation/). `uv` can create the virtual environment and install all dependencies for you.
+*   **`uv`:** A fast Python project manager that handles Python installation, virtual environments, and dependencies automatically.
+Installation instructions: [uv documentation](https://docs.astral.sh/uv/getting-started/installation/).
 *   Git (a tool for downloading code from services like GitHub).